Published October 15, 2024

 “The citizens of Ford County and the surrounding area have been asking for more night classes, and this new initiative is a response to those requests,” Nolte said.
 “We are a community college that exists to serve its community, and our community has spoken.
 That’s what DC3 After 5 is all about.”

-Editor’s Note: For more information regarding the new DC3 After 5 program, people may email the Office of Academic Affairs at academics@dc3.edu.
+Editor’s Note: For more information regarding the new DC3 After 5 program, people may email the Office of Academic Affairs at [email protected].

 By Lance ZieschDC3 Director of Marketing and Public Relations